kuure/wra410-class-examples/week06/README.md

-The <dom-scavenger-hunt.html> file has many things that need to be corrected; you will need to use JavaScript's `querySelector()` *method* to isolate each item and change their properties.
+The <dom-scavenger-hunt.html> file has many things that need to be corrected; you will need to use JavaScript's `querySelector()` *method* to isolate each item and change the properties as needed.